firegloves-bundles/agenda-bundle-templates/README.md

 - Edit or delete one:
 ![](Screenshot_04.png)

-Because Entando follows the philosophy of composition, all 3 microfrontends use TailwindCSS and DaisyUI (also applying a custom theme) with the goal of pushing composition to the most advanced levels and allowing developers to focus on developing functionality instead of reinventing the wheel.
+Because Entando follows composable methodologies, all 3 micro frontends use TailwindCSS and DaisyUI (also applying a custom theme) with the goal of pushing composability to the most advanced levels, and allowing developers to focus on functionality instead of reinventing the wheel.

 ## Create a bundle from the template
 The purpose of this bundle is to provide users with a template or sample to kickstart their own application development.